microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 If you want to change configuration of some services, please follow the steps of `service stop`, `config push` and `service start`.

-For example, if you want to customize web portal, you should modify the `webportal` section in `services-configuration.yaml`.
-Then use the following command to push the configuration and restart the web portal:
+For example, if you want to customize webportal, you should modify the `webportal` section in `services-configuration.yaml`.
+Then use the following command to push the configuration and restart the webportal:

 ```bash
 ./paictl.py service stop -n webportal